budgebi/pipeable/readme.md

 __transform__

-You may have noticed that to use the Pipe decorator we do this '@Pipe()' instead of this '@Pipe'.
+You may have noticed that to use the Pipe decorator we do this `@Pipe()` instead of this `@Pipe`.
 This is because you may optionally pass in a function as an argument to Pipe which "transforms" the string read from stdin in some way.
 Let's look at another simple example to demonstrate the point.

 add_4.py
 ```python